CEOs outraged after Charlottesville - and three quit Trump council

 "Leaving Paris is not good for America or the world," Musk tweeted at the time.
 He had earlier said that he had "done all I can to advise directly to POTUS, through others in WH & via councils."

-Disney's Bob Iger, another member of the economic advisory council, also quit after the Paris decision.
+Disney's (DIS) Bob Iger, another member of the economic advisory council, also quit after the Paris decision.

 And at least one more departure from the manufacturing group may be in the works.